markshust/docker-magento/README.md

 }
 ```

-For debugging you can connect to the selenium image using a VCN client.
+For debugging, you can connect to the selenium image using a VCN client.

-Connect with the VCN option and `127.0.0.1:5900`
+- Connect with the VCN option and `127.0.0.1:5900`
-You can also run `bin/mftf doctor` to validate all sections are setup correctly.
+- Run `bin/mftf doctor` to validate all sections are setup correctly.

 ## Credits